 In fact, some of the photographs are almost humorous, including made-up dolls and even magazine clippings of faces, meant to appear as the visions of lost loved ones.

-But not too long ago, we were a more superstitious people, and it’s hard to tell what happens in a dark, candle-room in the middle of the night, as a medium claims to conjure the dead…
+But we were far more superstitious back then, and it’s hard to tell what happens in a dark, candle-lit room in the middle of the night, as a medium claims to conjure the dead.

 No human being would stack books like this

 In modern times, horror and science fiction have seemingly taken the reigns of ectoplasm lore.